Cross-neutralising: Probing for joint encoding of linguistic information in multilingual models: Methods

-\paragraph{Restructuring the vector space} Following \citet{libovicky2020language}, we approximate the language centroid for each language in our test set $x \in \mathrm{L}$, by obtaining a mean language vector $\mathbf{\bar{u}_x} \in \mathbb{R}^{m}$ from a set of $N$ sentence representations $u_1, .. , u_n \in \mathbb{R}^{m}$ from that language.
-The intuition behind localizing language-specific information this way, is that by averaging representations, core linguistic properties remain prominent in the language centroid.
-At the same time, we average out the infrequent phenomena that varies depending on sentence meaning.
-We are then able to obtain a set of language-neutral M-BERT representations $v_1,.., v_n \in \mathbb{R}^{m}$ for a language by subtracting the corresponding language centroid: This means that we remove language-specific information by re-structuring the vector space such that the average of the representations for each language is centered at the origin of the vector space.
+\paragraph{Restructuring the vector space} Following \citet{libovicky2020language}, we approximate the language centroid for each language in our test set $x \in \mathrm{L}$, by obtaining a mean language vector $\mathbf{\bar{u}_x} \in \mathbb{R}^{m}$ from a set of $N$ sentence representations $u_1, .. , u_N \in \mathbb{R}^{m}$ from that language (10K in our case).
+The idea is that by localizing language-specific information through averaging representations, core linguistic properties remain prominent in the centroid.
+Simultaneously, infrequent phenomena that vary depending on sentence meaning are averaged out.
+We then obtain a set of language-neutral representations $v_i \in \mathbb{R}^{m}$ for a language $x$ by subtracting the corresponding language centroid from the model representation $h_i$ for a sentence $i$: $v_{i} = h_{i} - \mathbf{\bar{u}_x}$.

+This means that we remove language-specific information by re-structuring the vector space such that the average of the representations for each language is centered at the origin of the vector space.
 From now on we refer to this method as \textit{self-neutralising}.

 \paragraph{Testing for information-sharing}